realworldocaml/book/book/lists-and-patterns/README.md

 We'll consider some ways of making this code more concise and more efficient.

 First, let's consider efficiency.
-One problem with the `destutter` code above is that it in some cases re-creates on the righthand side of the arrow a value that already existed on the lefthand side.
+One problem with the above code is that it in some cases re-creates on the righthand side of the arrow a value that already existed on the lefthand side.
 Thus, the pattern `[hd] -> [hd]` actually allocates a new list element, when really, it should be able to just return the list being matched.
 We can reduce allocation here by using an `as` pattern, which allows us to declare a name for the thing matched by a pattern or subpattern.
 While we're at it, we'll use the `function` keyword to eliminate the need for an explicit match:[function keyword]{.idx}

 ```ocaml env=main
 # let rec remove_sequential_duplicates list =